famiclone6502/DIY_Datalink_Adapter/README.md

 -  Null modem cable to connect TTL adapter to PC
 -  Windows 9x PC or virtual machine with serial port and Timex Datalink software installed (verified with 2.1d).
 Win3.x may also work.
 -  Timex Datalink watch (tested with Datalink 150)
 -  <b>Optional</b>: USB to serial adapter for use with a virtual machine.
+It doesn't have to involve a DB9 connector, you can use a USB to TTL adapter directly without TTL hat.

 ## Libraries Used
 This currently requires three Arduino libraries, add them with the Library Manager in the Arduino software.